List of The Inbetweeners characters: Mark Donovan

 Mark Donovan is the foul-mouthed school bully, who often targets Will.
 This is partly because he catches Will kissing his ex-girlfriend Charlotte Hinchcliffe.
 He is the typical bully, who is friendly and patient in front of parents or teachers but is otherwise a thuggish hoodlum.
-Donovan is somewhat sensitive, demanding that Will be "gentle" with Charlotte, whilst threatening him with death if he speaks of it.
-He appears to be less hostile (yet by no means friendlier) towards Jay, Simon and Neil and dubs the boys as a collective: "Team Twat".
+Donovan is somewhat sensitive, demanding that Will be "gentle" with Charlotte, while threatening him with death if he speaks of it.
+He appears to be less hostile (yet by no means friendlier) towards Jay, Simon and Neil, and dubs the boys as a collective: "Team Twat".
 In "The Gig and the Girlfriend", it is revealed that Donovan smokes cannabis.
 Jay and Neil attempt to buy some off him upon learning of this, only for him to take the money and sarcastically give them tea granules wrapped in cling film.
 He is mentioned in "Will's Dilemma" as attacking Neil in detention, pinning him down to draw penises on the cast that he was wearing.

 Donovan reappears in the film, after Mr Gilbert's speech, where he says "goodbye" to the boys, whom he calls the "bender squad".
 He then proceeds to give Will an extremely painful wedgie, until Carli tells him to stop.
 In the deleted scenes, the wedgie is performed so strongly that the underwear used for the wedgie is torn off Will.
 He was meant to follow the boys to Greece, but the producers could not fit this into the story, so Donovan's role was significantly cut down.